MetalBlockchain/metal-docs/docs/nodes/maintain/upgrade-your-metalgo-node.md

 ---
+tags: [Nodes]
+description: This tutorial demonstrates how to set up infrastructure to monitor an instance of AvalancheGo.
+sidebar_label: Upgrade
+pagination_label: Upgrade Your AvalancheGo Node
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Upgrade Your MetalGo Node

 ## Backup Your Node

 Before upgrading your node, it is recommended you backup your staker files which are used to identify your node on the network.
 In the default installation, you can copy them by running following commands:

 ```text
 cd